SKILLS 26

 WELCOME

-Join us on Wednesday 18th March 2026 for Skills 26, a cross-sector skills summit with ambitions to serve as a dynamic platform for exploring and advancing essential skills driving Kent and Medway’s future.
-Skills 26 will focus on identifying challenges and opportunities related to the skills needed for success across industries and sectors in our evolving economic landscape.
+Building on the success of last year’s event, SKILLS 26 will continue to serve as a dynamic platform for exploring and advancing the essential skills that will shape Kent and Medway’s future.
+This year’s summit will focus on identifying challenges and opportunities related to the skills needed for success across our evolving economic landscape.

-Led by the Kent and Medway Local Skills Improvement Plan (LSIP) and funded by UK Government, Skills 26 will serve as a nexus of knowledge exchange, providing actionable strategies to navigate the challenges and opportunities of the modern workforce.
+Led by the Kent and Medway Local Skills Improvement Plan (LSIP) and funded by UK Government, SKILLS 26 will act as a hub for knowledge exchange, offering actionable strategies to navigate the demands of the modern workforce.

 WHY YOU SHOULD ATTEND

-Managing Directors, Business Owners, Senior Leaders, and Learning and Development teams from Construction, Manufacturing, Engineering, Food and Food Production, Social Care, Education and the Creative sector, attending the summit can expect to:
+Managing Directors, Business Owners, Senior Leaders, and Learning & Development teams from all sectors and industries across Kent & Medway can look forward to:

-- Identify challenges and opportunities in the regional skills landscape.
+- Explore challenges and opportunities within the regional skills landscape.

-- Join thought-provoking discussions, discover innovative solutions, and build valuable connections.
+- Join dynamic discussions, uncovering innovative solutions, and building meaningful connections.

-- Foster collaboration between industry and education to drive economic prosperity and future growth.
+- Strengthen collaboration between industry and education to power economic growth and future prosperity.

-The summit provides a unique opportunity to network with like-minded individuals and connect with local education and training providers, policy makers and stakeholders.
-Discover how collaboration can unlock long-term benefits, drive economic prosperity, and fuel future growth.
+The summit offers a unique chance to connect with like-minded professionals, local education and training providers, and key stakeholders.
+Discover how working together can unlock long-term benefits, boost productivity, and shape a thriving future for Kent & Medway.

 From 9:00am - Registration and Networking